mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

 Argo, The Town, Good Will Hunting, Justice League
 ```

 The `flatMapMerge` function is the second implementation of the `flatMap` function.
-It processes the emitted values of the first flow and, for each, the associated emitted values of the second flow.
-However, it takes time for the second flow to emit all its values before processing the next value of the first flow.
-In other words, the values of the inner flow are processed concurrently.
+It processes the emitted values of the first flow and, for each, the associated emitted values of the second flow. **The values of the inner flow are processed concurrently**.
 The `flatMapMerge` function is defined as follows in the coroutine library:

 ```kotlin
 @ExperimentalCoroutinesApi